 Six months of seeing the chiropractor twice per week, I was finally able to start working out again.
 This time my chiro gave me a plan on how to build and maintain muscle (especially core) so that I can help my back.
 Not saying that I am cured of all ills, but changing the way I workout and knowing my limitations is huge for me going forward.

 My chiropractor is a big muscular dude who has back problems himself.
-He is very much an advocate for building muscle to support the spine.
+He is very much an advocate for exercising and building muscle to support the spine.

 All right, that is my take on chiropractic care for sciatica.
 My experience has been nothing but positive.
 I know you have to find a good chiro, and other people have had very different experiences.
 I just wanted to let people know that in my opinion, chiropractic care is an option for dealing with sciatica.